mcmoodoo/leveraged-prediction-positions/README.md

 3. Liquidation Loan-to-Value (LLTV) would be set at 77% for now: 770000000000000000
 4. The mocked oracle should already be deployed
 5. I will re-use the Interest Rate Model contract at `address constant ADAPTIVE_CURVE_IRM = 0xe675A2161D4a6E2de2eeD70ac98EEBf257FBF0B0;`

+## Prompt

+- remove all the stuff related to the default contract Counter
+- create a contract, deployment script, and test file for Mock Usdc.
+Give it a ticker mockUSDC